ScimonCFD/LaserbeamFoam/README.md

 ### 2D Plate

 In these cases, the penetration rate of an incident laser source is investigated based on the angle of incidence of the laser beam.
-Two cases are presented where the beam is perpendicular to the substrate or 45 degrees to the initial plate normal.
+Two lasers are present in the case: one is perpendicular to the substrate, and one is at 45 degrees to the initial plate normal.

 ### 3D Plate